-Structures and impervious surfaces must not be located in the shore impact zone and must meet setback requirement from the ordinary high water level of the Mississippi River and other waters within the Mississippi River Corridor Critical Area, as specified for each district.
+Structures and impervious surfaces must not be located in the shore impact zone and must meet setback requirement from the ordinary high water level of the Mississippi River and other waters within the Mississippi River Corridor Critical Area, as specified for each district (note that the CA-SR and CA-UC districts do not require setbacks from the ordinary high water level , but are subject to underlying zoning district setbacks).
 Also, structures and impervious surfaces must not be located in the bluff impact zone and must meet setback requirements from the bluffline as specified for each district.
 Minnesota Rules 6106.0180 list structures that are exempt from these requirements.

-Rural and Open Space District (CA-ROS)
+Rural and Open Space District (CA-ROS) River Setback: 200 feet Bluff Setback: 100 feet